DaviDemarqui/kernel-network/README.md

 ## Roadmap

-- Profile Creation ✅
+- Profile Creation - Completed ✅
-- Posts Comments ✅
+- Posts Comments - Completed ✅
-- Posts Like ✅
+- Posts Like - Completed ✅
-- Follow & Unfollow ✅
+- Follow & Unfollow - Completed ✅
-- Stories ⏳
+- Stories - In Progress ⏳
-- Post Videos ⏳
+- Post Videos - In Progress ⏳
-- Post Delete ⏳
+- Post Delete - In Progress ⏳
-- Use Gif as comment ❌
+- Use Gif as comment - To Do ❌
-- Profile Editing ❌
+- Profile Editing - To Do ❌